Run an update on a Delta Live Tables pipeline

 - Restarts the cluster for specific recoverable errors, including memory leaks and stale credentials.

-- Retries execution in the event of specific errors, for example, a failure to start a cluster.
+- Retries execution in the event of specific errors, such as a failure to start a cluster.

 Note